 The Group operates a number of equity settled share based compensation plans.
 For grants of options after 7 November 2002, the fair value of the employee services received is measured by reference to the fair value of the shares or share options granted on the date of the grant.
 The cost of the employee services received in exchange for the shares or share options granted is recognised in the income statement over the period during which the employees become unconditionally entitled to the options, which is the vesting period.
 The amount expensed is determined by reference to the fair value of the options granted.
-The fair value of the options granted is determined using option pricing models, which take into account the exercise price of the option and other relevant factors.
+The fair value of the options granted is determined using option pricing models, which take into account the exercise price of the option, the share price at date of grant of the option, the risk free interest rate, the expected volatility of the share price over the life of the option and other relevant factors.
 Vesting conditions included in the terms of the grant are not taken into account in estimating fair value except where those terms relate to market conditions.
 Non-market vesting conditions are taken into account by adjusting the number of shares or share options included in the measurement of the cost of employee services so that ultimately the amount recognised in the income statement reflects the number of vested shares or share options.
 Where vesting conditions are related to market conditions, the charges for the services received are recognised regardless of whether or not the market related vesting conditions are met, provided that any non-market vesting conditions are met.